+IV.B.1.c).(1) Fellows must demonstrate expertise in all areas of chemical pathology necessary to achieve competence in patient care.
+(Core)

-IV.B.1.c).(1).(h) scientific basis of transfusion; ^(Core) IV.B.1.c).(1).(i) selection and recruitment of blood donors; and, (Core) IV.B.1.c).(1).(j) transplantation, including hematopoietic, solid organ, and tissue. ^(Core) IV.B.1.d) Practice-based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core) IV.B.1.e) Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core) IV.C.
-Curriculum Organization and Fellow Experiences IV.C.1.
+IV.B.1.d) Practice-based Learning and Improvement

+Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
+(Core)

+IV.B.1.e) Interpersonal and Communication Skills

+Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
+(Core)

+IV.B.1.f) Systems-based Practice

+Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+(Core)

+- IV.C.
+Curriculum Organization and Fellow Experiences - IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. ^(Core) IV.C.1.a) There should be one faculty member who is responsible for the educational experience on each rotation to ensure supervisory continuity. ^(Core) IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder. ^(Core) IV.C.3.
-Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under oversight, as defined in VI.A.2.b).(3), in order to demonstrate their ability to enter the autonomous practice of blood banking/transfusion medicine prior to completion of the program. ^(Core)
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core) - IV.C.1.a) There should be one faculty member who is responsible for the educational experience on each rotation to ensure supervisory continuity.
+(Core) - IV.C.2.
+The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
+(Core) - IV.C.3.
+Fellow experiences must be designed to allow appropriate faculty member supervision such that fellows progress to the performance of assigned clinical responsibilities under oversight, as defined in VI.A.2.b).(3), in order to demonstrate their ability to enter the autonomous practice of chemical pathology prior to completion of the program.
+(Core) - IV.C.4.
+Fellow experiences must include: - IV.C.4.a) supervision of trainees and/or laboratory personnel, and with graduated responsibility, including independent diagnoses and decision -making; and, (Core)

-IV.C.4.
-Fellow experiences must include: IV.C.4.a) supervision of trainees and/or laboratory personnel, and with graduated responsibility, including independent diagnoses and decisionmaking; and, ^(Core) IV.C.4.b) supervision of residents and/or other learners; and, ^(Detail) IV.C.4.c) educational activities specific to blood banking/transfusion medicine, review of the medical literature in the subspecialty area, and use of study sets of unusual cases. ^(Core) IV.C.5.
-Fellows must participate in ongoing clinical consultations regarding all aspects of blood transfusion. ^(Core) IV.C.6.
-Fellows must participate in the interpretation of laboratory data as part of patient care decision making and patient care consultation. ^(Core) IV.C.7.
-Fellows must have direct responsibility, with appropriate supervision, to make decisions in the laboratory. ^(Core) IV.C.8.
-The didactic curriculum must include teaching conferences in blood banking/transfusion medicine, journal clubs, and joint conferences within the Pathology Department, as well as with clinical services involved in diagnosis and management of patient care utilizing transfusion medicine.
-(Core) IV.C.8.a) Fellows must participate in conferences , on average, at least once per month on average , and must give a minimum of two presentations per year. ^(Core) IV.C.8.b) Didactic education must illustrate common and unusual cases.
-IV.C.9.
-Fellows should participate in laboratory quality assurance activities and inspections. ^(Detail)
+- IV.C.4.b) supervision of residents and/or other learners; and, (Detail) - IV.C.4.c) educational activities specific to chemical pathology, review of the medical literature in the subspecialty area, and use of study sets of unusual cases.
+(Core) - IV.C.5.
+The didactic curriculum must include teaching conferences in chemical pathology, journal clubs, and joint conferences within the Pathology Department, as well as with clinical services involved in patient diagnosis and management utilizing chemical pathology.
+(Core) - IV.C.5.a) Fellows must participate in conferences, on average, at least once per month on average, and must give a minimum of two presentations per year.
+(Core) - IV.C.5.b) Didactic topics must include review of the current and most-cost-effectiveness analyses of methods-procedures of determination for all chemical pathology tests.
+(Core) - IV.C.6.
+The program must provide structured education and experience in the administration, management, and direction of a chemical pathology laboratory, including quality assurance, safety, regulations, and the use of laboratory and hospital data systems.
+(Core) - IV.C.7.
+Fellows should participate in laboratory quality assurance activities and inspections.
+(Detail)